Mt Bimberi & Blue Waterholes

 Overview

 This 4-day trip takes you from wide open valleys littered with massive granite tors, through extensive eucalypt forest, to the wide open Snowy High Plains.
 Discover historic alpine huts, stunning alpine vistas, and the unique karst landscape of Blue Waterholes, filled with limestone caves, gorges, swimming holes and a waterfall.
-With optional side trips and the chance to unwind in natural hot springs, this is the perfect wilderness escape for those seeking adventure and relaxation.
+With optional side trips, this is the perfect wilderness escape for those seeking adventure and relaxation.

 Join us to escape the crowds and immerse yourself in the Australian backcountry.